PdoyleC/rock-paper-scissors/README.md

 ## Google Sheet Access

-Google sheet is used to store, usernames and game won along with total games played.
+Google sheet is used to store, usernames and games won along with total games played.

 ![Google Sheet](documentation/googlesheet.png)